-Now that you’ve figured out what type of Fairy Garden you’ll create, next it’s time to go shopping and pick out some plants that will work for your region and fit well with the container with your fairy figurines and accessories.
+Now that you’ve figured out what type of Fairy Garden you’ll create, next it’s time to go shopping!
+Pick out some plants that will work for your region and fit well with the container, with your fairy figurines and accessories.

-Depending on the type of plants you’ll be using, add potting soil (or succulent soil or peat moss) to your Fairy Garden container so you’re able to have nutrients for the plants that you’ll be putting inside your miniature garden.
+Depending on the type of plants you use, add potting soil (or succulent soil or peat moss) to your Fairy Garden container, so you’re able to have nutrients for the plants that you’ll be putting inside your miniature garden.

-Now that the soil is ready in your Fairy Garden container, you can start envisioning what you think a Fairy Garden should look like (isn’t this fun already?!).
+Now that the soil is ready in your Fairy Garden container, you can start envisioning what a Fairy Garden should look like (isn’t this fun already?!).

-Place your accessories in different spots to get a feel for the look you want to make for this magical garden.
+Place your fairy garden items in different spots to get a feel for the look you want to make for this magical garden.

 This is where your kids will really let their creative loose!
-This is the perfect time to let your kids play with the accessories as they work their imagination to create a beautiful Fairy Garden display.
+This is the perfect time to let your kids play with the items you got!
+They will use their imagination to create a beautiful Fairy Garden display.

-Now that you know how you want to set up the accessories in your Fairy Garden, it’s time to get the plants placed in the container in the appropriate locations to add some living color.
+Now that you know how you want to set up the fairy garden items in your Fairy Garden, it’s time to get the plants placed in the container!
+We’ll put them in the appropriate locations to add some living color.

 You’ll need to add water and use your finger to gently create holes to put seeds in the soil.
 Move moss and any other plants similar to moss around so that they work well with your Fairy Garden accessories.

-Once all of the seeds have been planted according to the directions on the seed packets, and the accessories have been placed in their areas within the container, your Fairy Garden is ready to grow.
+Your fairy garden houses are ready to grow once all the seeds have been planted according to the directions on the seed packets, and the items have been placed in their areas within the container!

-What Should Be In Your Fairy Garden?
-(Fairy Garden Supplies)
+What Should Be In Your Fairy Garden Houses?
+(Fairy Garden Items)

-There are many Fairy Garden supplies you could get for this project, but the most important Fairy Garden supply ideas are listed below to help get you started with your very own miniature magical garden for fairies.
+There are many Fairy Garden items you could get for this project, but the most important items that Fairy Garden houses need are in the list below.
+These will help you get you started with your very own miniature magical garden for fairies.

 For the container, you can use different options based on the area that you’ll be putting the container or what you already have on hand (repurposing is always the best first step!).

-The list of accessories for your Fairy Garden could get rather long, so I’m going to stick to some basic accessories for use in your first Fairy Garden.
+The list of Fairy Garden items could get rather long, so I’m going to stick to some basic accessories for use in your first Fairy Garden.

-There are so many ways you can use these Fairy Garden accessories to create your own magical spaces.
-We love to use small things we already have (like thimbles) to fill up our fairy gardens and make our fairy houses cozy.
+There are so many ways you can use these Fairy Garden items to create your own magical spaces.
+We love to use small things we already have (like thimbles) to fill up our fairy gardens and make our fairy garden houses cozy.